canalplus/rx-player/doc/architecture/stream/index.md

 ## Overview ####################################################################

-Even if the API is the front-facing block of code in the Rx-player, the Stream is the part of the code actually doing most logic behind playing a content.
+Even if the API is the front-facing block of code in the Rx-player, the Stream is the part of the code actually starting the logic behind playing a content.

-The API is just a higher, object-oriented, layer for easier library interactions.

 Its code is written in the ``src/core/stream`` directory.
-More specifically, all needed code should be exported by its "index file" ``src/core/stream/index.ts``.
+More specifically, all code needed in the rest of the code should be exported by its "index file" ``src/core/stream/index.ts``.

 Every times you're calling the API to load a new video, the Stream function is